GDWoody/Pixel-Controllers/bbb_16/BBB_16v2_DIY.md

 ![SMD Only](https://github.com/GDWoody/Pixel-Controllers/blob/main/image/BBB_16v2_SMD_Parts_Only.png)

-You can now complete the boards with the parts you ordered from LCSC.com
+You can now complete the boards with the additional parts you ordered from LCSC.com

 * The upper side